checkly/docs.checklyhq.com/site/content/guides/openapi-swagger.md

 Let's now take a look at a more complex, finished example: the [Swagger's PetStore demo](https://petstore.swagger.io/v2/swagger.json).
 Even if we had written it ourselves, this description of a complete API could be overwhelming if we just tried to parse the file line by line.
 To first-time users, that could feel even more daunting.
 A better option would be to use the open-source toolset Swagger offers to generate human-readable, interactive API documentation from the file we already have.

 Pasting the content of the spec file to [Swagger Editor](https://editor.swagger.io/) will produce a preview of our [Swagger UI documentation](https://swagger.io/tools/swagger-ui/).
 This is helpful for consumers of the API, who will be presented with an orderly documentation page breaking down each endpoint while also allowing users to test out different operations.

 ## Generating boilerplate code from OpenAPI

 When writing a new API, we will oftentimes need to produce a certain amount of boilerplate code for both our provider (e.g. a server exposing our API for consumption) and consumer (e.g. an SDK for our API) applications.
 Once we have our OpenAPI file in place, we can use [Swagger Codegen](https://swagger.io/tools/swagger-codegen/) (also available within Swagger Editor) to automatically generate that code for us, saving us precious time and reducing the avenues for human error.

+The following snippet is an example of the code Swagger Codegen can generate starting from an OAS file.

 ```js
 /**